asiaopenstack/icehouse/grizzly/readme.md

     | 7fa480363a364d539278613aa7e32875 | quantum |   True  | xxxxxxxx@gmail.com |
     +----------------------------------+---------+---------+--------------------+

-#### Cinder Setup
-Cinder is used to provide additional volume attachments to running instances and snapshot space.
-Start the install of Cinder by typing:

-    ./openstack_cinder.sh

-Once the install of Cinder is complete, determine your space requirements and run the loopback volume creation script:

-    ./openstack_loop.sh

-Keep in mind you have to create a loopback file that is at least 1GB in size.
-After you complete the Nova setup for the controller below, you should be able to query installed storage types:

-    cinder type-list

-You may then create a new volume to test (again, this requires running the Nova setup for the controller below):

-    cinder create --volume-type Storage --display-name test 1

-***Note: If you are installing a compute rig, you may skip to the *Nova Compute Setup* section below.***

 #### Glance Setup (Controller Only)
 Glance provides image services for OpenStack.
 Images are comprised of prebuilt operating system images built to run on OpenStack.
 There is a [list of available images](http://docs.openstack.org/image-guide/content/ch_obtaining_images.html) on the OpenStack site.